Bancha/BanchaBlogApp/README.md

 #########################################################

-The Projected worked with a non-final release of Sencha Architect, but has not yet been adopted to the new Sencha Architect!
+The Project had worked with a non-final release of Sencha Architect, but has not yet been adopted to the new Sencha Architect!
 =========

 #########################################################